 Input a Field label, and name your merge tag according to the table.
 In this example, we’ll label the field as Street Address, and the corresponding merge tag as STREET.

 After you update your merge tags, we’ll add extra customer information to your list when someone makes a purchase.

 To review the data that we’ll transmit from PayPal when someone makes a purchase, navigate to the Integrations page in your MailChimp account and click PayPal.

-After you connect, you can do a lot with the the data you collect, like build segments and send custom e-commerce Automation workflows or campaigns.
+After you connect, you can do a lot with the the data you collect, like build segments and send custom e-commerce automations or campaigns.